EnKrypt/DiscordEncryption/README.md

 ---

-This project was oiriginally inspired by [Hmeritt's discord-encryption](https://github.com/Hmerritt/discord-encryption)
+This project was originally inspired by [Hmeritt's discord-encryption](https://github.com/Hmerritt/discord-encryption)

 **DO NOT actually use the above project.
 I have found the source code to violate security conventions and intentionally obfuscate or confuse implemented functionality, pointing to ill intent or (hopefully) just negligence on the author's part.**